sanketgarade/astro-tracker/readme.md

 # Astro Tracker
-## Computer controlled telescope mount
+## Computer controlled alt-az telescope mount

-This is my M. Tech. project data, completed back in 2015.
+This is my M. Tech.
+Mechatronics project data.

-**TODO**
-- Organise folders and files in a proper structure for ease of understanding
+Use the **Reports** folder to begin.

+**NOTE**
+- Some data might be missing and/or broken
-- Desktop application software is missing
+  - PC application software source code (Visual studio project) is missing